Spinning up a VM now days have become a breeze. You sign with a cloud

 will be running without problem, it’s a very good idea to renew the

 certificates automatically.
-So do so, add the following cron entry 0 1 * * 0 /usr/bin/certbot renew --quiet
+So do so, add the following cron entry 0 1 * * 0 /usr/bin/certbot renew --quiet (every Sunday at 1AM) to the

-crontab sudo crontab -e
+crontab sudo crontab -e.

 Docker